tony/django-slugify-processor/README.md

 This project is based on an article from [devel.tech](https://devel.tech) covering [django's import strings](https://devel.tech/tips/n/djms3tTe/how-django-uses-deferred-imports-to-scale/).

 Corner cases exist with slugification.
-For instance: Corner cases exist with slugification.
-For
+For instance:
-instance:

 | Term | [`django.utils.text.slugify`] | What you want |
 | ---- | ----------------------------- | ------------- |